-- The overarching strategic vision and objectives of the Council are detailed in the Strategic Plan 2017/22, which sets out the key priorities of the Council and key outcomes the Council is committed to delivering with its partners, as set out in the Local Outcome Improvement Plan; - Services are able to demonstrate how their own activities link to the Council's vision and priorities through their Delivery Plans.
+- The overarching strategic vision and objectives of the Council are detailed in the Strategic Plan 2022/27, which sets out the key priorities of the Council and key outcomes the Council is committed to delivering with its partners, as set out in the Local Outcome Improvement Plan; - Services are able to demonstrate how their own activities link to the Council's vision and priorities through their Delivery Plans.
 Performance management and monitoring of service delivery is reported through service committees regularly.
 The CMT monitors performance information regularly.
 The Council regularly publishes information about its performance; - The West Dunbartonshire Community Alliance, which supports Community Planning West Dunbartonshire, represents the views of community organisations, communities of interest and geographical communities.
 In addition the Council has an Engaging Communities Framework in place which sets out our approach to engaging with citizens, community organisations and stakeholders.
 Consultation on the future vision and activities of the partnership is undertaken in a range of ways, including seeking the views of the Alliance and through specific service consultations and the Council actively engages with its partners through community planning arrangements; - The Council has adopted a Code of Conduct and associated employment policies for its employees.
 Elected members adhere to the nationally prescribed Code of Conduct for Members in a localised format.
-In addition, the Council has in place a protocol on member/ officer relations and an inter-party protocol; - The Council operates within an established procedural framework which incorporates a Scheme of Delegation, Standing Orders and Financial Regulations.
+In addition, the Council has in place a protocol on member/officer relations and an inter-party protocol; - The Council operates within an established procedural framework which incorporates a Scheme of Delegation, Standing Orders and Financial Regulations.
 These describe the roles and responsibilities of Elected Members and officers and are subject to regular review.
 The Council facilitates policy and decision making through the agreed committee structure; - Responsibility for maintaining and operating an effective system of internal financial control rests with the Council's Chief Officer Resources as Section 95 Officer.
 The system of internal financial control is based on a framework of regular management information, the Financial Regulations, administrative procedures (including separation of duties), management and supervision, and a system of delegation and accountability.
-Development and maintenance of the system is undertaken by managers within the Council; - The Council's approach to risk management is set out in the Risk Management Framework.
+Development and maintenance of the system is undertaken by managers within the Council; - The functions of the Audit Committee are undertaken as identified in CIPFA Guidance Audit Committees: Practical Guidance for Local Authorities; - The Council's approach to risk management is set out in the Risk Management Framework.
 A strategic risk register is in place and an update report on this is regularly submitted to the Corporate Services Committee and Audit Committee.
-The approach is embedded within the Council's strategic planning and performance management framework with regular reporting of risk management reported to service committees; and - Comprehensive arrangements are in place to ensure Elected Members and officers are supported by appropriate training and development. - The Council has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud. - The Council continues to assess and monitor ongoing compliance with the CIPFA Finance Management Code.
+The approach is embedded within the Council's strategic planning and performance management framework with regular reporting of risk management arrangements to service committees; - Comprehensive arrangements are in place to ensure Elected Members and officers are supported by appropriate training and development. - The Council has adopted a response that is appropriate for its fraud and corruption risks and commits to maintain its vigilance to tackle fraud in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption. - The Council continues to assess and monitor ongoing compliance with the CIPFA Financial Management Code.